 Chin is determined that students with diverse backgrounds have the same opportunities he did.
 His education, which previous Princetonians helped make possible, transformed the trajectory of his life and that of his family.
 Chin's son, Doug Jr., is following in his vapor trail, studying mechanical and aerospace engineering, playing trumpet in the Princeton band, and participating in the Rocketry Club as a member of the Class of '21.
 It's impossible not to connect the past with the future.
 "I think about my ancestors, who were the Chinese workers who built the railroads in the 1800s," Chin says.
 "For myself, I worked on a rail system in space."

 And as all serious space aficionados agree, the next generation is the best star trek of all.

-For information about supporting college opportunity, contact Jordan Moses ’11, assistant director, fundraising initiatives, at email@example.com or 609.258.5857.
+For information about supporting college opportunity, contact Jordan Moses ’11, associate director, fundraising initiatives, at firstname.lastname@example.org or 609.258.5857.